Dark matter as the source of neutrino mass: theory overview and experimental prospects: Charged lepton flavor violation

 \subsection{Scoto-seesaw}

 As we saw there is an interesting hybrid approach for putting together neutrino masses and dark matter, namely the scoto-seesaw mechanism.
-Its main motivation is to reproduce the required value of the neutrino mass scales in observed in oscillation experiments, Eq.~\eqref{eq:atm-sol-mass}, by combining the seesaw and the scotogenic mechanism.
-Such hybrid constructions contain sources of lepton flavor violation arising from the new Yukawa couplings $Y_F$, as well as from the conventional Dirac Yukawa coupling $Y_N$.
+Its main motivation is to reproduce the required value of the neutrino mass scales observed in oscillation experiments, Eq.~\eqref{eq:ratio}, by combining the seesaw and the scotogenic mechanism, Eq.~\eqref{eq:atm-sol-mass}.
+Such hybrid constructions contain sources of lepton flavor violation arising from the dark Yukawa couplings $Y_F$, as well as from the conventional Dirac Yukawa coupling $Y_N$.
 The first is associated to the \textit{dark} sector, while the second comes from the \textit{seesaw} mechanism.
-Typically one finds that the dark contributions to cLFV dominate over the seesaw contributions, so that one can neglect the latter.
 For definiteness here we consider the dynamical scoto-seesaw model of Ref.~\cite{Leite:2023gzl}.
 A novel feature of that scheme is the presence of a Nambu-Goldstone boson $G$, that can also lead to dark-mediated cLFV decays, in addition to the most standard ones, such as the $\mu \to e \gamma$ process, see Fig.~\ref{fig:feyn_lfv_dyn_scoto}.

 We compute these in the approximation $m_e/m_\mu\ll 1$.
 The leading-order expressions for the branching ratios of the cLFV processes $\mu \to e \gamma$ and $\mu \to e G$ are given by: